-As part of the Devolution plans for Greater Manchester the Integration of Health and Social Care was a priority.
-The aim was to work together to develop a locality plan that would facilitate the large scale structural change required to deliver clinical and financial sustainability with the health and social care system.
+As part of the devolution plans for Greater Manchester the Integration of Health and Social Care was a priority.
+The aim was to work together to develop a locality plan that would

-Since 2019, an Integrated Commissioning Committee has been in operation, this has brought together the senior political and clinical leadership of the locality.
+Since 2019, an Integrated Commissioning Committee has been in operation.
+This has brought together the senior political and clinical leadership of the locality.
 The integrated committee is responsible for the oversight of a pooled budget of c£350m of gross expenditure which has been created under a section 75 agreement (the mechanism that allows joint funding / pooled budgets).